- Human Resources Home

 Policy 614 - Family and Medical Leave

-Under the Family and Medical Leave Act of 1993 (FMLA) and the California Family Rights Act (10/01/93) an employee will be granted a family or medical leave in accordance with the requirements of applicable state and federal law in effect at the time the leave is granted.
+Under the Family and Medical Leave Act, as amended (FMLA) and the California Family Rights Act, as amended (CFRA), an employee will be granted a family or medical leave in accordance with the requirements of applicable state and federal law in effect at the time the leave is granted.
 Accordingly, this policy incorporates the FMLA and CFRA notices that are included as appendices A and B of the Staff Policy Manual.
 No greater or lesser leave benefits will be granted than those set forth in such state or federal laws.
 Employees will be eligible for the most liberal benefits available under either law.
 To the extent permitted by law, any leave of absence that is granted to an employee under this policy or any other policy for a purpose specified above shall be credited against the applicable 12-week or 26-week limit contained in this policy.

 To be eligible for family and medical leave benefits, an employee must: